-If you modeled it in 3D, printed it, and didn’t do much more with it, you can rate it as 3D.
-If you painted or physically worked with it, you can rate it as Clay.
+If you modeled it in 3D, printed it, and painted it, you can rate it as 3D with self-made texture.

 1. My animation contains music or is too long to put into a gif, is there a way to submit it as a video?